mma/sse/README.md

 That's all that is.Now let's get into the config file.
 Config file is where you are going to specify want fields you want and the default values.
 Supported fields type are:
--number
--text
--color
--image_select
+- number
+- text
+- color
+- image_select
--switch (basily a checkbox)
+- switch (basily a checkbox)
--checkbox(here you can use multiple checkbox) -select(simple radio buttons or select wp categories or wp posttypes)
+- checkbox(here you can use multiple checkbox)
+- select(simple radio buttons or select wp categories or wp posttypes)

 If you want to activate the demo mode do
 ```PHP